RoyDeng/Image-Stream-Processor/README.md

 # Image-Stream-Processor

-A simple api to flipp images horizontally and vertically.
+A simple api to flip images horizontally and vertically.

 ## How To Build